waseem18/tango_with_django_book/17/chapters/deploy.rst

 ------------------------------
 As part of a its standard installation, PythonAnywhere comes with a number of packages pre-installed (i.e Python 2.7.4 and Django 1.3).
 However, since we are using a different setup, we need to setup a virtual environment and run our application inside that.
 Since our code base is compatible with Python 2.7.4 we can continue use that, but we will have to set up our virtual environment to use Django 1.7.

 First, open a Bash console from the PythonAnywhere *Consoles* tab by clicking the *Bash* link.
-When the terminal is ready for you to interact, enter the following commands.
+When the terminal is ready for you to interact, enter the following command.

 ::

-	$ source virtualenvwrapper.sh
 	$ mkvirtualenv rango

-The first command imports the virtual environment wrapper.
+By default, PythonAnywhere includes a system called the virtual environment wrapper.
 The wrapper provides a series of extensions by `Doug Hellman <http://doughellmann.com/>`_ to the original ``virtualenv`` tool, making it easier for us to create, delete and use virtual environments.
-The second command creates a new virtual environment called ``rango``.
+The command uses one of these to create a new virtual environment called ``rango``.
 This process should take a short while to create, after which you will be presented with a slightly different prompt.

 ::